survivejs/webpack-book/manuscript/advanced_techniques/03_authoring_packages.md

 ### Processing Node.js Version through Babel

-If you are processing your code through Babel, I suggest you process the Node.js version of the package directly through Babel and skip Webpack.
+If you are processing your code through Babel, I suggest you process the Node.js version of the package directly through Babel and skip webpack.
 The advantage of doing this is that it gives you separate modules that are easier to consume one by one if needed.
 This avoids having to go through a heavy bundle.

 In this case you'll likely want a setup like this:

 **package.json**